 Researchers are hoping to discover ways to harness these epigenetic changes for therapeutic benefit in mesothelioma patients.
 A number of clinical trials have tested epigenetic drugs in people with pleural mesothelioma with mixed results.
 A handful of patients have responded quite well, with one patient entering remission for longer than six years.

 These drugs are designed to sniff out epigenetic alterations related to cancer, which is similar to the way chemotherapy targets rapidly dividing cancer cells.
-Epigenetic cancer drugs are even commonly referred to as chemotherapy drugs.
+Epigenetic cancer drugs are even commonly referred to as chemotherapy drugs, which is a generic term used for any anticancer treatment medication.

 Epigenetic drugs, or epi-drugs, are approved by the U.S. Food and Drug Administration (FDA) to treat ER-positive metastatic breast cancer, cutaneous T-cell lymphoma, peripheral T-cell lymphoma, multiple myeloma and a type of leukemia called myelodysplastic syndrome.